 If the file referred to in the error is not a metadata file, this could be caused by a file being physically deleted from the filestore.
-In this case, the fix is to delete the artifact in the Artifactory UI and then re-deploy it.
+The fix in this case is to delete the artifact in the Artifactory UI and then re-deploy it.
 It could also be caused by Garbage Collection removing the file.

-We can say that in our experience, this error has not resulted in data loss.
-Nevertheless, you should move your GC and Backup tasks so that they are sure to not overlap.
+We can say that in our experience, this error has not resulted in data loss but you should move your GC and Backup tasks so that they are sure to not overlap.